 Due to the rise of the digital economy, the demand for digital skills has dramatically increased in recent years.
-Not only are tech companies requiring an increased level of technical proficiency, but companies of all industries and sizes have realized that digital skills are essential in the current era.
-Regardless of the job for which a candidate is applying, it’s likely that recruiters will be looking out for candidates that are cross-disciplined and have some degree of digital competencies or expertise.
+Not only are tech companies requiring an increased level of technical proficiency, but companies of all industries and sizes have realised that digital skills are essential in the current era.
+Regardless of the job for which a candidate is applying, it’s likely that recruiters will be looking out for candidates who are cross-disciplined and have some degree of digital competencies or expertise.

 This trend has soared to new heights due to the Covid outbreak, which has led to the future of work being reimagined within an increasingly digital and connected world.
 This shift has already come to fruition through the switch to remote work and the ever-increasing reliance on the internet by consumers for shopping and communication.
-Therefore, as global connectivity continues to increase and companies adapt to a new era of working, job-seekers must similarly transform their professional profiles.
+Therefore, as global connectivity continues to increase and companies adapt to a new era of working, job seekers must similarly transform their professional profiles.

 Here are the 5 top digital skills to include when building a resume that will help candidates impress recruiters and stand out from other applicants.